 Volunteer cycle pilots

-The Director role of the charity, I undertake all aspects of the day-to-day management of the organisation.
-I liaise with care homes, train and support our fantastic volunteer cycle pilots and manage all aspects of running this small independent charity – including fundraising, PR, social media and weekly ride planning.
+The CEO role of the charity, I undertake all aspects of the day-to-day management of the organisation.
+I liaise with care homes, train and support our fantastic volunteer cycle pilots and manage all aspects of running this small independent charity.
 I only learnt to ride a bike at 18 years old and took up cycling as part of my rehabilitation from a broken spine aged 31.
 I like a spot of vintage style, Lindyhop swing dancing and sea-bobbing (a lazier answer to actual sea swimming).
 I’ve worked in the voluntary sector most of my life, mainly in human rights/campaigns/communications, with the odd foray into other sectors including a spell as a local BBC Broadcast Journalist.
 I love the fact we have 50/50 split of male/female cycle pilots and that we are part of helping bring cycling to all ages.

 Duncan Henderson, Maintenance Manager

 Duncan loves bikes!
 His love of bikes led him to investigate Cycling Without Age in Copenhagen (see ‘History’ in ‘About Us’ section).
 He knows pretty much all there is to know about our particular breed of ‘Trishaw’ bike and is adept at coaxing them into full service, constantly, with lots of love and care.
 He also built the very fine storage area for them.
 He quite literally keeps us on the road, the rides can’t happen week-in, week-out, year-round without him.
 Here he is when he popped up to Manchester to be on the national BBC Breakfast news in our launch week.
 Plus the ‘proper’ portrait one 🙂